Don't read this article.

 Don't, a fictional movie trailer included in the film Grindhouse, spoofs the horror movie version of the trope; a narrator repeatedly issues warnings to not go into the haunted house, not look in the basement, etc., while the characters on screen do just that.

-Mary Poppins owns this trope.
+The song "Stay Awake" from Mary Poppins.
+Mary Poppins truly owns this trope.
 She gets herself hired by interviewing her employer and tricks Mr. Banks into taking the kids to work with him by acting like it's his idea.

 In the Thor movie, Loki pulls this fairly subtly to get Thor to attack Jotunheim.